Ownerless island and partial entanglement entropy in island phases: Introduction

-Recently in \cite{Basu:2022crn}, the island formula has been studied from a pure quantum information theoretic perspective.
-It has been demonstrated that when a quantum system (with or without gravity) is confined in a certain way, the Hilbert space of the system will reduce significantly and the state of a subset $\text{Is}(A)$ is totally encoded in the state of another subset $A$.
-We call such confined systems \textit{self-encoded}.
-Remarkably, in the self-encoded systems the entanglement entropy of $A$ should be calculated by a formula very similar to \eqref{island_EE1}, which we have called the Island formula $II$ \cite{Basu:2022crn},
+Recently in \cite{Basu:2022crn}, the island formula has been studied from a pure quantum information theoretic perspective. { When a quantum system is constrained in such a way that its Hilbert space is substantially reduced and the state of a subset $\text{Is}(A)$ is completely encoded in the state of another subset $A$ \footnote{Such confinements may be interpreted as projecting out certain states in the Hilbert space such that, for all remaining states in the reduced Hilbert space, the state of the subregion $Is(A)$ is determined by the state of the subregion $A$ via a coding relation.
+The simplest example could be a two-spin system in which the four-dimensional Hilbert space $\mathcal{H}=\left\{\ket{00},\ket{01},\ket{10},\ket{11}\right\}$ reduces to the two-dimensional space $\mathcal{H}_{reduced}=\left\{\ket{00},\ket{11}\right\}$, such that the state of one spin in the reduced Hilbert space is completely determined by the state of the other spin.
+See \cite{Basu:2022crn} for more details.} , we call it a \textit{self-encoded} system.} Remarkably, in the self-encoded systems the entanglement entropy of $A$ should be calculated by a formula very similar to \eqref{island_EE1}, which we have called the Island formula $II$ \cite{Basu:2022crn},

-In Island formula $II$, the first term proportional to the area of the boundary of $\text{Is}(A)$ arises when $\text{Is}(A)$ is settled in a gravitational background.
-The second term $\tilde{S}(A\cup \text{Is}(A))$ indicates that the von Neumann entropy of the reduced density matrix is calculated by tracing out the degrees of freedom in the complement of $A\cup \text{Is}(A)$.
-As pointed out in \cite{Basu:2022crn}, since the state of $\text{Is}(A)$ is totally determined by the state of $A$, when we set boundary conditions for $A$ to compute the elements of the reduced density matrix, we simultaneously set boundary conditions for $\text{Is}(A)$, hence there is no room to trace out the degrees of freedom in $\text{Is}(A)$ as they are non-independent with respect to $A$.
+In Island formula $II$, the first term proportional to the area of the boundary of $\text{Is}(A)$ arises if $\text{Is}(A)$ is settled in a gravitational background.
+The second term $\tilde{S}(A\cup \text{Is}(A))$ denotes the von Neumann entropy of the reduced density matrix is calculated by tracing out the degrees of freedom in the complement of $A\cup \text{Is}(A)$ in a fixed geometric background.
+As was pointed out in \cite{Basu:2022crn}, since the state of $\text{Is}(A)$ is totally determined by the state of $A$, when we set boundary conditions for $A$ to compute the elements of the reduced density matrix $\rho_{A}$, we should simultaneously set boundary conditions for $\text{Is}(A)$ following the coding relation between $A$ and $\text{Is}(A)$.
+Consequently, there is no room to trace out the degrees of freedom in $\text{Is}(A)$ because they are not independent with respect to $A$.
+More importantly, due to the self-encoding property, additional twist operators emerge at the boundary of $\text{Is}(A)$, which means gravitation is not necessary for entanglement islands in this scenario.
+Nevertheless, due to the simplicity of the coding relation $\ket{A}\Rightarrow \ket{\text{Is}(A)}$ under consideration, there is no optimization in the above Island formula $II$.